Skip to main content

 • Knowledge Items: ~40% of scored items

-The SJIs are what make SHRM-CP unique—they test how you would respond to real workplace scenarios.
+The SJIs are what make SHRM-CP unique—they test how you would respond to real workplace scenarios, requiring practical judgment rather than textbook recall.

 The SHRM Body of Competency and Knowledge (BoCK)